 Guided tours of Venice

-Without a doubt, the best way to explore Venice authentically is with a local guide.
+Without a doubt, the best way to explore Venice in 2 days authentically is with a local guide.
 And no, I don’t mean being dragged around the city with a huge crowd of strangers.

 Skip the impersonal mass tour groups and book one of these more intimate options instead: